nmalleus/ksp/README.md

 ## Installation

-You can install it automatically from VS Code or from this link:
+You can install it automatically from VS Code or by following this link:
 https://marketplace.visualstudio.com/items?itemName=nmalleus-inouisamples.kspsyntax

 If you prefer to do it manually, then copy this folder to:
-* Win: C:\Users\username\.vscode\extensions
+* Win: C:\Users\username\ .vscode\extensions
 * Mac: /Users/username/.vscode/extensions

 If you want to use the inouï colors with VS Code Dark theme, then drag "dark_vs.json" to: